-I'm In Love with Someone Who Isn't My Spouse.
-What Do I Do?
+I'm Married But In Love With Someone Else, What Should I Do?

 Discovering you have powerful feelings for someone other than your spouse can be frightening.
 You may find it difficult to process those feelings healthily, and you may be fearful that your marriage is coming to an end.
 You might not feel faithful or kind to your partner, or you may be acknowledging that things with your spouse have been subpar for a while.
 Whatever the case, there is likely hope and a path forward for you and your partner.